ad-freiburg/ad-blog/content/post/project-winerli-20.md

 **Entity definition:**
 In addition to the issues mentioned above, sometimes it's difficult to determine which entity should be the result, for example if the text *"programmable computer"* appears, should it be considered one entity or should only the *"computer"* part be linked?
 Should the text *"May 1941"* be treated as one entity or should it be treated as *"May"* and *"1941"*?
 Should both words be assigned entities or are they considered too general?
 In the previous implementation, more specific entities were supposed to be used, so the longest possible sequence (using certain rules to determine to which extent a current token could be part of the sequence) of tokens for which an entity can be found would be used.
 On the other hand, even within Wikipedia year numbers or month names only rarely have links on them.
 However, the general problem persists: The result of the evaluation depends a lot on the expectations that the creator of the evaluation set had and these can be quite subjective, so it can be hard to determine the objective quality of the entity recognition and entity linking result.

-**Categorisation:**
+**categorization:**
-I did not make any major changes to the way categorisation is handled.
+I did not make any major changes to the way categorization is handled.
 Just like the previous implementation I use the information from infoboxes and their types, however I parse all infoboxes, so an entity can have several categories assigned to it.
-In the thesis about the previous implementation it was mentioned that categorisation could potentially be improved using the categories Wikipedia articles belong to.
+In the thesis about the previous implementation it was mentioned that categorization could potentially be improved using the categories Wikipedia articles belong to.
 I considered this option, however article categories tend to be very specific, for example the article about *Ada Lovelace* has categories like `19th-century British women scientists, 19th-century British writers, 19th-century English mathematicians, Women computer scientists, British countesses` and analogous categories for which a human can infer that the article is about a person but there is no category directly for this.
 Categories are ordered in hierarchical ways, so for example the category `19th-century British women scientists` itself belongs to the following categories: `19th-century women scientists, British women scientists by century, 19th-century British women, 19th-century British scientists`.
 All of these again allow a human who knows that women are persons to infer that this category is about persons but, again, it is not explicitly stated anywhere.
 An example hierarchy would be: `19th-century British women scientists > 19th-century women scientists > 19th-century scientists > 19th-century people by occupation > People by century and occupation > People by century > People by time > People`.
 It's clearly visible that it takes many steps to arrive at the general `People` category, however even this category again belongs to many other categories (like `Humans, Main topic classifications, Individual apes`), so the question would be: How deeply does one need to traverse the hierarchy to arrive at a suitable and useful result?
 The `Main topic classifications` category lists very general categories, like `People`, `Business`, `Nature` etc. but the usefulness of these is also questionable or at least limited.
 On the other hand, the article about *Ada Lovelace* also belongs to the category `Ada (programming language)` whose main category (after several steps up in the hierarchy) belongs to the `Main topic classifications` category `Technology` which is a topic she belongs to but it is not who or what she is.

 The general problem here is still which categories specifically are needed for a certain task and also what these categories should be named.
 If the category named *people* is used for a person then this might mean the same as a category named *person* but for a computer program these are not the same thing.
 In some cases, category names can be mapped to other equivalent category names but even this is not always possible.
-For example GMB categorises the city of London as `geo` while the Wikipedia infobox category is `settlement` which both make sense depending on the exact context.
+For example GMB categorizes the city of London as `geo` while the Wikipedia infobox category is `settlement` which both make sense depending on the exact context.
 Through several steps in the article categories of Wikipedia London could be categorized into `Main topic classifications` like `Society` but also `Geography`, however this again requires a rather complex category hierarchy system that'd need to be built first.

-There have been approaches that train classifiers based on support vector machines using Wikipedia category data to assign a topic to Wikipedia articles (https://www.aaai.org/ocs/index.php/AAAI/AAAI17/paper/viewFile/14927/14204).
+There have been approaches that train classifiers based on support vector machines using Wikipedia category data to assign a topic to Wikipedia articles [^wikicatsvm].
 Approaches such as this seem to be more flexible in regards to which target topics are desired.

 --------------------------------------------------------------------------------